The Body’s Yes and No: Somatic Experiencing in Carlsbad, CA for Reconnecting With Boundaries

 In a culture that often praises people-pleasing, over-commitment, and “pushing through,” many of us have lost touch with a fundamental human capacity: the ability to sense and assert healthy boundaries.
 We say “yes” when everything inside screams “no,” or we shut down completely to avoid conflict.
 Over time, this disconnect erodes self-trust, fuels resentment, and contributes to anxiety, burnout, and even chronic illness.
 At Wholeness Collective Therapy Group, we frequently work with clients who describe feeling “trapped” in relationships, work, or their own expectations—precisely because they’ve stopped listening to their body’s clear signals of consent and refusal.
-Somatic therapy offers a gentle yet profound way to rediscover those signals and rebuild boundaries from the inside out.
+Somatic therapy for boundaries in Carlsbad, CA, offers a gentle yet profound way to rediscover those signals and rebuild boundaries from the inside out.

 What Are Boundaries, and Why Do They Live in the Body?